abi-am/omicss-25/NGS data analysis & file manipulation/alignment_practice/README.md

 ```

 This command outputs some statistics for each sample.
 If you have many samples, you can write a script that collects the values of interest into a single table.
 You can revise what the fields mean [here](https://www.biostars.org/p/12475/).

+> How do these samples compare to each other?
+> How many reads are there in total?
+How many reads have been mapped?

 Another thing we might want to know about our alignment is the sequencing depth across positions.
 Depth refers to the number of reads that cover each position in the genome.
 This helps us evaluate how evenly the genome was covered and whether certain regions are under- or over-represented.